PicNet/Centazio/src/readme.md

 - cli:
   - simulate should not open a new window when running just one function
   - code generators for new solution/project/integration/function
-  - add UiHelpers.Log(LogLevel) to add colorisation to outputs
 - install as `dotnet tool`
 - remove all ugly usage of auto Dto conversions, remove DtoHelpers, use manual mapping only (settings already done)
 - create a good set of architectural policies that can be validated using NetArchTest, see: https://dateo-software.de/blog/netarchtest
   - many tests in `Centazio.Core.Tests.Inspect` namespace can be improved using NetArchTest
-- check that all provider tests in Centazio.Core have Provier counterparts
+- check that all provider tests in Centazio.Core have Provider counterparts
 - support cloud based config timer triggers, have a separate mode?
 - new `Centazio.TestFunctions` that implement read/promote/write so we can fully test all workflows
 - set up azure devops testing pipeline